zocean/rna-seq-pipeline/docs/howto.md

 Local with Docker
 -------------------
-The purpose is to run a Single Ended, unstranded experiment on a local computer.
+The purpose is to run a Single Ended, non strand specific experiment on a local computer.

 1. Get the code: